 The Maryland Department of Disabilities (MDOD) is charged with coordinating and improving the delivery of services to individuals with disabilities in the state of Maryland.
-By working collaboratively with all State government agencies, MDOD provides advocacy and guidance to ensure that State entities deliver services in the most integrated settings possible, develop consistent policies affecting those with disabilities, and consider the diverse needs of all when making decisions which impact Marylanders.
-MDOD focuses on independence and full community membership through its programs which address accessible housing, employment, transitioning youth, community living, technology assistance, barrier free living, and transportation.
-This focus is one which consistently has an eye to economic growth through strengthening of a diverse workforce and provision of the efficient and effective supports necessary for full participation in our state’s economy.
+By working collaboratively with all State government agencies, MDOD provides advocacy and guidance to ensure that State entities deliver services in the most integrated settings possible, develop consistent policies affecting those with disabilities, and consider the diverse needs of all when making decisions that impact Marylanders.
+MDOD focuses on independence and full community membership through its programs which address accessible housing, employment, transitioning youth, community living, technology assistance, barrier-free living, and transportation.
+This focus is one that consistently has an eye to economic growth through the strengthening of a diverse workforce and provision of the efficient and effective supports necessary for full participation in our state’s economy.

 Carol A. Beatty

 Carol A. Beatty was sworn in as Secretary of the Maryland Department of Disabilities on March 27, 2015.
 Governor Wes Moore re-appointed her as Secretary in January 2023.
 Preceding her appointment, Beatty was Executive Director of The Arc of Howard County, a non-profit organization serving people with intellectual and developmental disabilities.

 At The Arc Howard County, Beatty was responsible for public policy advocacy and the delivery of quality services and supports including employment and day services, community living, and family support.
 Prior to her work at The Arc, Beatty served in an executive-level capacity at Alternative Living, Inc., and Bello Machre, Inc., non-profit organizations serving individuals with disabilities.